dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 The dynamic semantics of an instance creation that references the `<representationDeclaration>` follows the semantics of primary
-constructors: Consider the representation declaration as a constant primary constructor, then consider the corresponding non-primary constructor _k_.
+constructors: Consider the representation declaration as a primary constructor, then consider the corresponding non-primary constructor _k_.
 The execution of the representation declaration as a constructor has the same semantics as an execution of _k_.